aosabook/500lines/same-origin-policy/doc/chapter.md

 ![http-instance-2](fig-http-2.png)

 This counterexample again shows an HTTP request being made by a client, but with two different servers (in Alloy, objects of the same type are distinguished with a numeric suffix).
-Note that while the DNS server maps `Domain` to both `Server0` and `Server1` (in reality, this is a common practice for load balancing), but only `Server0` maps `Path` to a resource object, causing `HttpRequest0` to result in empty response; another error in our model!
+Note that while the DNS server maps `Domain` to both `Server0` and `Server1` (in reality, this is a common practice for load balancing), only `Server0` maps `Path` to a resource object, causing `HttpRequest0` to result in empty response; another error in our model!
 To fix this, we add an Alloy *fact* to ensure that any two servers mapped to the common host by the DNS provide the same set of resources:

 ```
 fact ServerAssumption {